OctopusDeploy/blog/blog/2018-06/introducing-octopus-cloud.md

 ### "Run on server" (aka "please destroy our servers")

 In a nutshell, Octopus was built from the ground-up to _empower_ developers to have seamless, resilient deployments out of the box, but also to be able to hack and tweak as they needed to, to get their specific config working.
-This means that Octopus has a huge amount of switches you can flip and dials you can turn, to tune up your deployments as you see fit.
+This means that Octopus has a huge amount of switches you can flip to tune up your deployments as you see fit.
 And when you control the server yourself, that's totally fine.
-Trying to find the balance point with the "run on server" steps has been one of the greatest challenges, but we've managed to get some really exciting features out of that work ("Workers" are coming soon).
+But allowing _any_ abitrary scripts and executables to run without limitation on our servers makes us very nervous indeed.
+However, this has forced us to have some very interesting discussions about security and our execution architecture, and has helped to pave the way for some exciting new features ([have a read about Workers](https://octopus.com/blog/octopus-release-2018.6#octopus-workers-backend-enhancements), coming soon).

 ### Pushing Octopus to the limit (aka "how creative can we be?")